mattdonovan/morihuston/README.md

 morihuston
 ==========

 This is a website redesign for <a href="morihuston.com">morihuston.com</a>.
-Here are some working mockups:
+Here are some mockups (still waiting for sign-off):

 <h3>Home Page</h3>